The Oldest Bedtime Story Ever was named a Top Religion and Spirituality Book for Youth by Booklist.

 The News about Jesus and How He Saved the World has won the Illumination Award for Children's Picture Books and the Indie Book Award for Illustration.

-In addition to receiving a Junior Library Guild Golden Standard Seal, it was named an Indie Book Finalist for Children's Non-Fiction, a National Indie Excellence Finalist for Children's Religious Books, and an International Book Awards Finalist for Children's Religious Books.
+In addition to receiving a Junior Library Guild Golden Standard Seal, it was named an Indie Book Finalist for Children's Non-Fiction, a National Indie Excellence Finalist for Children's Religious Books, a Best Book Finalist for Children's Religious Books, and an International Book Awards Finalist for Children's Religious Books.
 It then won four Purple Dragonfly Honorable Mentions for Illustrations, Spiritual/Religious Books, Picture Books, and Children's Non-fiction.

 Booklist, starred review by Ilene Cooper, Nov.
 2012